ardaerbaharli/twitchLurkerV2/README.md

 # twitchLurkerV2

-Download from <a href="https://github.com/ardaerbaharli/twitchLurkerV2/releases/tag/twitchLurkerV2.1"> here</a>
+Download from <a href="https://github.com/ardaerbaharli/twitchLurkerV2/releases/"> here</a>

 ### What is Twitch Lurker?

 **Twitch Lurker** is a bot that joins to chat room of the Twitch channels you follow.
-It acts as a chatter and lets you send messages to as many channels as you wish at the same time without you needing to open up Twitch.
+It acts as a chatter and sends messages to as many channels as you wish at the same time without you needing to open up Twitch.
-You can also just join the chat to benefit from subscription gifts and drops, you do not have to send any messages.
+It also lets you benefit from subscription gifts and drops as long as you leave it on.

 ### How To Edit Tiwtch Lurker?

 From <a href="https://github.com/ardaerbaharli/twitchLurkerV2/blob/main/CriteriaControls.cs"> here</a> (file name on your local repo would be CriteriaControl.cs), you can edit a list of things.

+##IMPORTANT NOTE: It is not suggested that you change the default values but we all make mistakes in the heat of passion.

 Bot will come with default settings as below: